yugr/uInit/README.md

 for stable benchmarking.

-Modern distributions (e.g. Ubuntu or Debian) have a lot of running daemons or services which eat precious CPU time and pollute caches (this is collectively called "OS jitter").
+Modern distributions (e.g. Ubuntu or Debian) have a lot of running daemons or services which eat precious CPU time, pollute caches and steal DRAM bandwidth (this is collectively called "OS jitter").
-If that's not enough, hyperthreading and dynamic frequency scaling (DVFS) also add to the jitter so in practice you can see up to 5% noise in benchmark runs (e.g. SPEC2000) which prevents reliable performance comparisons (typical compiler optimization may yield around 2-3% improvement).
+If that's not enough, hyperthreading and dynamic frequency scaling (DVFS) also add to the jitter so in practice you can see up to 5% noise in benchmark runs (e.g. SPEC2000) which prevents reliable performance comparisons (a typical compiler optimization for general-purpose CPU may yield around 2-3% improvement).

+Note that recommendations in this guide are for obtaining stable, but not necessarily the fastest or even "realistic", measurements.
+Also they are most applicable to SPEC-like
+(userspace, CPU-bound) benchmarks.

+I also don't cover multithreading-specific jitter (e.g. caused by false sharing and priority inversion).

 # Ways to reduce noise

-Obviously you should not run benchmarks on VMs.
+Obviously you should run benchmarks on real hardware (not cloud server, virtual machine, Docker or WSL).

 To obtain more or less stable measurements (std. deviation less than 0.5%), you'll also need to
 * disable non-deterministic HW features in BIOS